How to Run an Ethereum Node (Step-by-Step Guide)

 For Geth (the execution client) and Prysm (the consensus client) to communicate securely, they need a shared secret, known as a JSON Web Token (JWT).
 This token ensures that only authorized clients can interact with each other.

-Before generating the secret, it's a good practice to create dedicated users for each client.
+Before generating the secret, create dedicated users for each client.
 This minimizes the risk of one client affecting the other and isolates their files and processes.

 Start by creating the users and assigning them to a common group: